minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

 ### Sharing your Explorer

-You may want to share your **onion** address with people safe with your BTC RPC Explorer with limited Bitcoin Core RPC access requests (sensitive data requests will be kept disabled, don't trust [verify](https://github.com/janoside/btc-rpc-explorer/blob/fc0c175e006dd7ff415f17a7b0e200f8a4cd5cf0/app/config.js#L131-L204)), then you need to enable this.
+You may want to share your BTC RPC Explorer **onion** address with confident people and limited Bitcoin Core RPC access requests (sensitive data requests will be kept disabled, don't trust, [verify](https://github.com/janoside/btc-rpc-explorer/blob/fc0c175e006dd7ff415f17a7b0e200f8a4cd5cf0/app/config.js#L131-L204).
+Enabling "DEMO" mode, you will not have to provide password and RPC requests will be allowed (discarding rpcBlacklist commands).
-Remember to provide them with the `password [D]` if you add password protection in the next step.

   ```sh
   BTCEXP_DEMO=true
   ```

+💡 Remember to give them the `password [D]` if you added password protection in the reference step.

 ### Remote access over Tor (optional)